 Ellyson Stout is a public health professional with extensive experience in suicide prevention, social marketing, and health promotion with diverse populations.
-Through training and technical assistance, coaching, and resource development, Stout works with diverse audiences and stakeholders to support community and state suicide prevention programs across the United States.
+She works with diverse audiences, national partners, and stakeholders to support capacity buildling and infrastructure development in states, organizations, health systems, and communities to reduce suicide deaths and attempts across the United States.

 “In communities dealing with suicide, there’s often a focus on what’s wrong.
 We help people find the assets in their communities and leverage them to create long-term, positive change.”

 Connecting Research and Practice: Strategic Models for Disseminating and Implementing Suicide Prevention Programs and Practices